 a.
 Statutory Grievance Process

-Level One: The faculty member will first seek a resolution of the grievance through informal discussion with the Department Chair.
+Level One: The faculty member will first seek a resolution of the grievance through informal discussion with the Department Chair/School Director.
 If informal discussion does not lead to resolution then the faculty member shall seek a formal resolution by conveying in writing to the College Dean the grievance and the remedy sought.
-Within fifteen (15) working days of receiving the written grievance the College Dean, after appropriate consultation with all involved parties, including the faculty member and the Department Chair, will respond in writing to the grievant.
+Within fifteen (15) working days of receiving the written grievance the College Dean, after appropriate consultation with all involved parties, including the faculty member and the Department Chair/School Director, will respond in writing to the grievant.

-Level Three: If not satisfied with the resolution at the Vice President’s level, then the faculty member should forward to the President a copy of the grievance, along with the response of the Provost, and supporting documents.
+Level Three: If not satisfied with the resolution at the Provost/VPAA’s level, then the faculty member should forward to the President a copy of the grievance, along with the response of the Provost, and supporting documents.

 In reaching a decision, the President may hold a meeting of the concerned parties and/or may refer the issue to an appropriate committee for its recommendation.
 The President shall notify the grievant of the decision within fifteen (15) working days of receipt of the recommendation of the committee, or of the receipt of the appeal at level three, whichever is longer.

-If the aggrieved faculty member is a department chair, then the appeal would be initiated at level two.
+If the aggrieved faculty member is a Department Chair/School Director, then the appeal would be initiated at level two.